DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/01ServiceList/README.md

 ![Address Information](../../images/servicelist03.png)

 Pay special attention to the `Diagnostic Configuration` column in the list of services.
 When the diagnostic information is `abnormal`, hovering the cursor over `ⓘ` will display the cause of the exception.
-The abnormal state will affect grid-related capabilities such as service traffic governance in the next stage.
+The abnormal state will affect mesh-related capabilities such as service traffic governance in the next stage.

 ![Exception Prompt](../../images/servicelist04.png)